coalaura/echo-vault/README.md

 ![sharex](.github/sharex.png)

+1. If you want your screenshots to be automatically compressed you will have to install `pngquant` on your server.
+On ubuntu you can do this using `apt install pngquant`.

 ## Configuration

 When you run the program for the first time, it will generate a `config.json` file in the same directory as the executable.
 You can edit this file to change the configuration.